-An inspection of the offset area was undertaken on 22 April 2022 for the purposes of visual monitoring according to Section 4 of the Wotonga Offset Area Management Plan.
+An inspection of the offset area was undertaken on 15th of May 2023 for the purposes of visual monitoring according to Section 4 of the Wotonga Offset Area Management Plan.

-Vegetation appeared in good health with some small impacts from pests and cattle incursion.
-Fencing issues were identified during this monitoring and discussions should be held with the landholder to identify a suitable solution for geography and site conditions.
-While the fuel load is currently moderate this is expected to decrease as biomass decreases in the dry season.
+Vegetation appeared in good health with some small impacts from pests and weeds.
+While the fuel load is currently moderate this is expected to decrease with a controlled grazing program and as biomass decreases in the dry season.
 Weed species were present in scattered to low densities in the active management area and did not appear to be having significant impacts on the ecological values.
 A weed management campaign was being undertaken at the time of the survey.